East Brixton railway station: History

 The inner south London suburb of Brixton in the parish of Lambeth was connected to central London by rail on 25 August 1862 when Brixton and South Stockwell railway station was opened by the London, Chatham and Dover Railway (LCDR) on the line from Victoria through Brixton to Herne Hill.
 East Brixton station was opened on 13 August 1866 by the London, Brighton & South Coast Railway (LBSCR) as Loughborough Park.
 It consisted of two platforms with wooden buildings on high piers next to the railway viaduct.
 Initially the station was the western terminus of the steam passenger service from London Bridge.
 Through service was established to Victoria on 1 May 1867.
 The next station to the east was Denmark Hill and the next station to the west was Clapham (now called Clapham High Street).

 In 1870 the station was renamed Loughborough Park and Brixton, before it was finally renamed East Brixton in 1894.

 The station was included in a proposal published in 1905 by the Australian engineer Elfric Wells Chalmers Kearney for an underground monorail-type railway.
 The plans for the Kearney High-Speed Railway envisaged running a tube line from Cricklewood via central London, Brixton and Herne Hill to Crystal Palace, but were never realised.

 The popularity of the service was threatened by the development of the electric tram network and the line through the station converted to electric operation in 1909, powered by overhead line.

+Sunday service was withdrawn during the First World War, on 1 January 1917 and was not restored until 12 July 1925.

 In 1923 the LBSCR was grouped into the Southern Railway.
 The Southern Railway had more miles of third rail track than overhead line so in 1928 the electric traction system on the route was switched.

 After nationalisation of the railways the line and station became part of the Southern Region of British Railways.

 East Brixton station made a brief appearance in the 1948 comedy film A Date with a Dream.
 It is seen in the background of a scene in which two soldiers (played by Len Lowe and Bill Lowe) walk along Barrington Road.

 Over the years the station became progressively neglected and lost passengers from 1971 when Brixton Underground station opened nearby as the southern terminus of the new Victoria line.
 With declining passenger numbers and the station requiring extensive repairs to the wooden platforms and buildings it was decided that the expense was not justified.
 There was a fire in 1975 which temporarily closed the station but the station reopened and was finally closed on 5 January 1976.
 The platforms and its buildings were demolished shortly after closure.
-Nothing now remains of the station at track level: there are some arches and windows in the viaduct of the still used line.
+Nothing now remains of the station at track level, although there are some arches and windows in the viaduct of the still used line.